Roodootoo/Roodootoo/README.md

 - 👀 I’m interested in backend development & AI
 - 🌱 I’m currently learning Python development
 - 👯 I’m looking to collaborate on python / django projects / ML
-- 💬 Ask me about.. dogs) Yes, I'm also cynologists
+- 💬 Ask me about.. dogs) Yes, I'm also cynologist
 - 📫 How to reach me: telegram - @rdt_a
-- ⚡ 17 years in IT, 16 years as a 1C developer (SAP equivalent in CIS countries), 4 years as Team Lead 1С
+- ⚡ 17 years in IT, 16 years as a 1C developer (SAP equivalent in CIS countries), 4 years as Team Lead 1С, 1 year as Python developer

 STRENGTHS